Judge Napolitano Stands By Claim About The British Spying On Trump For Obama

 “In discussing the claims on several programs, Napolitano incorrectly asserted that the sources he was citing had spoken to Fox News,” the Times added.

-According to The Hollywood Reporter, the Napolitano allegation came at an awkward time for the Rupert Murdoch-owned FNC parent 21st Century Fox, which is trying to take complete control of Sky News in the U.K. by buying the remaining 61 percent stake, a transaction needing approval from British regulators.
+According to the Hollywood Reporter, the Napolitano allegation came at an awkward time for the Rupert Murdoch-owned FNC parent 21st Century Fox, which is trying to take complete control of Sky News in the U.K. by buying the remaining 61 percent stake, a transaction needing approval from British regulators.

-The libertarian-leaning former jurist who is the network’s popular senior judicial analyst and considered a strong constitutionalist in terms of personal liberty, showed up in the studio with anchor Bill Hemmer on American’s Newsroom this morning primarily to discuss the charges against former Congressman Aaron Schock.
+The libertarian-leaning former jurist, who is the network’s popular senior judicial analyst and considered a strong constitutionalist in terms of personal liberty, showed up in the studio with anchor Bill Hemmer on American’s Newsroom this morning primarily to discuss the charges against former Congressman Aaron Schock.

 Video: @Judgenap returns to Fox News airwaves, stands by surveillance comments.https://t.co/jTbKoGSg2C pic.twitter.com/SeLiU23syW